 Green Door Gourmet

 Ashland City’s market offers more than just produce.
-Soak in the sights at the Riverbluff Park pavilion as you browse the selections of meats, baked goods, crafts and more — all from local farmers and artisans, including maker Max Harris, who has been selling his handmade wooden bowls there since the market opened!
+Soak in the sights at the Riverbluff Park pavilion as you browse the selections of meats, baked goods, crafts, and more — all from local farmers and artisans, including maker Max Harris, who has been selling his handmade wooden bowls there since the market opened!
 You may also spot vendors at the same location throughout the week, as the pavilion remains open for vendors to sell independently from the official farmers’ market hours.

 Nashville Public Library, Southeast Branch, 5260 Hickory Hollow Pkwy., Antioch, TN 37013

-In Antioch, folks gather at Farmers Market at the Crossings for fresh, local produce and artisan crafts that are all handmade or homegrown in the Middle Tennessee area.
-The market’s mission to bring the community together is achieved as shoppers flock for the food, live music, chef demonstrations, health and wellness workshops and additional activities.
+In Antioch, folks gather at Farmers’ Market at the Crossings for fresh, local produce and artisan crafts that are all handmade or homegrown in the Middle Tennessee area.
+The market’s mission to bring the community together is achieved as shoppers flock for the food, live music, chef demonstrations, health and wellness workshops, and other rotating activities.

 Murfreesboro Saturday Market